WolframResearch/WolframClientForPython/README.rst

 Licencing
 =============

-This project is released under MIT licence.
+This project is released under the MIT licence.

 Contributions
 =============